How to Respond to Google Reviews: 15 Examples for Every Star Rating

 - 1Respond within 24–48 hours.
 Speed signals that you care.
 Google's algorithm also favors businesses with fast response times.

 - 4Take negative conversations offline.
 Provide a direct email or phone number for resolution.
 Never argue in public.
+The goal is resolution, not winning.

 Stop Writing Responses Manually